peavers-archive/silverstripe-subsite-config/README.md

 A collection of extensions that further subsites when working within the Ministry of Education instances.

 ### SubSiteConfig
-Restricts viewing of settigns designed for a specific subsite.
+Restricts viewing of settings designed for a specific subsite.

 ### SubSitePassword
 Enables basic authentication on each subsite.
 This is useful for when moving into production but not ready for release.